Wareham Forest Walks

 This route is designed for walkers but the forest also includes miles of good mountain bike trails including the popular Sika Trail.

 Just to the north east you can pick up the circular Bere Regis Walk and visit Moreton, Bovington Heath and the noteworthy Clouds Hill, the former home of Lawrence of Arabia.
+Near here there's the Winfrith Newburgh Heath and Tadnoll Nature Reserves.
+The reserves include miles of peaceful heathland trails with lots of wildlife and a splendid viewpoint.

 For more walking ideas in the area see the Dorset Walks page.